 You can’t exactly blame Chrome if it’s not performing well.
 It could be your Mac that’s causing the problem.
 For all you know, your Mac can’t handle the task anymore.
 It’s slowing down because of the outdated caches that you have not cleared in a very long time.

 Furthermore, there’s probably a lot of junk files on your Mac that’s causing it to slow down and affect the performance of your Chrome.
-If you want to see how your Mac is performing, then it’s time you install the iMyMac Mac Cleaner.
+If you want to see how your Mac is performing, then it’s time you install the iMyMac PowerMyMac.

 The good thing with it is that it can also clean up the malicious extensions that are added on to your Chrome.
 So, if you want to keep your Mac running in top condition to avoid problems with your Chrome, then read the steps below to see how you can use it.

-Once you launch the Mac Cleaner, there’s not much that you have to do with it to clean out your Mac.
-If you want to clean out the junk files on your Mac’s system, you just have to click on System Junk.
+If you want to clean out the junk files on your Mac’s system, you just have to click on Master Scan.
 This is listed down on the menu on the left side of the screen.
 What this will do is to clean up those items generated by your Mac’s applications and system.
-You can click on the Review tab.

 Click on the Scan button to see all those system junk that you could cleanout.
-Once you click on the Scan button, the junk files will appear on your screen.
+After Scanning, the junk files will appear on your screen.
 You just have to choose which junk file to clean out.
-A confirmation window will appear to confirm if you want to clean out the junk file.
 Click on the Clean tab.
 Once you click on that tab, your Mac will start to run pretty fast again.

-If you want to make sure that there aren’t any malicious extensions added on to your Chrome, you can take your cursor and click on Extensions on the menu.
+If you want to make sure that there aren’t any malicious extensions added on to your Chrome, you can take your cursor and click on Extensions under Toolkit.
 Click on the Scan button for all the Extensions to show up.
 Choose Chrome extensions and clean them out.

 You can also check on the system file of your Mac.
 The steps below will show you how to run a file system check on your Mac.